 The Installer now has all the information it requires to proceed with the installation.
 If you need to change anything, click the Back button.
 If you want to cancel out of the install, click Cancel.

-To proceed with the installation, click Next.
+To go ahead and proceed with the installation, click Next.

 The page will change from Ready to Install to Installing Altium Designer and the installation will proceed, with the required files first being prepared (from the set of files contained within the unzipped Offline Installation package).
 Progress of this preparation is displayed within the Installer itself.